NVIDIA/NeMo/docs/source/asr/datasets.rst

 *   fixed_order: the same order of buckets are used for all epochs
 *   syned_randomized (default): each epoch would have a different order of buckets.
 Order of the buckets is shuffled every epoch.
-*   fully_randomized: similar to syned_randomized but each GPU has its own random order.
+*   fully_randomized: similar to synced_randomized but each GPU has its own random order.
 So GPUs would not be synced.

 Tha parameter train_ds.bucketing_strategy can be set to specify one of these strategies.
 The recommended strategy is syned_randomized which gives the highest training speedup.
 The fully_randomized strategy would have lower speedup than synced_randomized but may give better accuracy.